 Turnover comprises the invoiced value of goods and services supplied by the company exclusive of value added taxes.
 Turnover from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have passed to the buyer, usually on despatch of goods.
+Where a contract relating to sale of goods has only been partially completed at the balance sheet date, turnover represents the proportion of that contract's value for which performance obligations have been met to date.

-The company's principal activity requires the management of manufacture and installation of tooling to be used in the production process.
+The company's principal activity includes management of the production of tooling to be used in the manufacturing process.
 Such tools will normally be paid for by the customer prior to commencement of production.
 It is the responsibility of the company to source and put into use the required tool.
-Tooling revenue is recognised on the tool once all expected costs are received, revenue is invoiced, and the customer has passed quality approval on the tool.
+Turnover is recognised on the tool once all expected costs are incurred, revenue is invoiced, and the customer has provided quality approval on the tool.
 Sales invoiced prior to the point of sale are treated as deferred income and held on the balance sheet.
 Costs incurred prior to the point of sale are treated as prepayments and held on the balance sheet.

-3.4 Research and development costs
+3.4 Exceptional items